k-schmidt/Data_Structures_and_Algorithms/concepts/recursion/README.md

 ## Definition

 Recursion is a method of solving problems that involves breaking a problem down into smaller and smaller subproblems until you get to a small enough problem that it can be solved trivially.
 Usually recursion involves a function calling itself.
+Each recursive call adds a new layer to the stack.
+If your algorithm recurses to a depth of n, it uses at least O(n) memory.

+## How to Approach
+### Bottom-Up Approach
+Start with knowing how to solve the problem for the simple case, like a list with only one element.
+Then we figure out how to solve the problem for two elements, then for three elements, and so on.
+Think about how you can *build* the solution for one case off of the previous case (or multiple previous cases).

+### Top-Down Approach
+Think about how we can divide the problem for case N into subproblems.
+Be careful of overlap between cases.

+### Half-and-Half Approach
+Often effective to divide the dataset in half.
+Binary search, for example, uses a half-and-half approach.
+When we look for an element in a sorted array, we first figure out which half of the array contains the value.
+Then recurse and search.

 ## Example